 Separation of Church and State

 This close relationship between church and state is evident in the laws and policies of the Massachusetts Bay Colony.
 The colony's legal code was based on the Bible, and religious offenses were often punished by the government.
-For example, blasphemy, heresy, and Sabbath-breaking were all subject to legal penalties.
+But for example, blasphemy, heresy, and Sabbath-breaking were all subject to legal penalties.
 This integration of church and state was a deliberate attempt to create a godly society where religious and secular life were intertwined.

 Emphasis on Ritual and Ceremony